-2008 NHMRC Guidelines for Managing Risks in Recreational Water, which states in Section 1.5 on page 16
+The 2008 NHMRC Guidelines for Managing Risks in Recreational Water state the following in Section 1.5 on page 16.

-1.5 DESIGNATION OF RECREATION ACTIVITIES

-Recreational activities can be classified by the degree of water contact as follows:

-- Whole-body contact (primary contact) activity in which the whole body or the face and trunk are frequently immersed or the face is frequently wet by spray, and where it is likely that some water will be swallowed or inhaled, or come into contact with ears, nasal passages, mucous membranes or cuts in the skin (eg swimming, diving, surfing or whitewater canoeing). - Incidental contact (secondary contact) activity in which only the limbs are regularly wet and in which greater contact (including swallowing water) is unusual (eg boating, fishing, wading), and including occasional and inadvertent immersion through slipping or being swept into the water by a wave. - No contact (aesthetic uses) activity in which there is normally no contact with water (eg angling from shore), or where water is incidental to the activity (such as sunbathing on a beach).

-In whole-body contact activities, the probability that some water will be ingested is high, although data on the quantities swallowed during recreational water use are difficult to obtain (WHO 2003).
-Inhalation can be important where there is a significant amount of spray, such as in waterskiing or even sunbathing at a surf beach.
-In water sports, the skill of the participant will also be important in determining the extent of involuntary exposure, particularly ingestion.
+1.5 DESIGNATION OF RECREATION ACTIVITIES Recre eational activities can be classified by the degree of water contact as follows: • Whole-body contact (primary contact) - activity in which the whole body or the face and trunk are frequently immersed or the face is frequently wet by spray, and where it is likely that some water will be swallowed or inhaled, or come into contact with ears, nasal passages, mucous membranes or cuts in the skin (eg swimming, diving, surfing or whitewater canoeing). • Incidental contact (secondary contact) - activity in which only the limbs are regularly wet and in which greater contact (including swallowing water) is unusual (eg boating, fishing, wading), and including occasional and inadvertent immersion through slipping or being swept into the water by a wave. • No contact (aesthetic uses) - activity in which there is normally no contact with water (eg angling from shore), or where water is incidental to the activity (such as sunbathing on a beach). altho obta spra skill whole-body contact activities, the probability that some water will be ingested is high, ough data on the quantities swallowed during recreational water use are difficult to tin (WHO 2003).
+Inhalation can be important where there is a significant amount of any, such as in waterskiing or even sunbathing at a surf beach.
+In water sports, the of the participant will also be important in determining the extent of involuntary osure, particularly ingestion.